 Nora graduated from the University of South Australia in 2010 and has worked in a private practice since.
 She has a keen interest in headache treatment and sports injuries, and has experience in dry needling, developing rehabilitation programs and Pilates instructions.
-Nora has worked and traveled with rugby teams competing at a national level and also worked with a premier league netball team.
+Nora has worked and travelled with rugby teams competing at a national level and also worked with a premier league netball team.
 Since 2011 she regularly competes in triathlons, giving her an understanding of the needs of athletes competing in elite sports.
-In her free time Nora enjoys traveling, water skiing and playing the violin.
+In her free time Nora enjoys travelling, water skiing and playing the violin.

 Kirsty graduated from Flinders University in 2013 with a Masters of Physiotherapy.
 She has a keen interest in sports injuries, headache treatment and re-occurring injuries.
 Kirsty is well equipped to manage a large range of injuries and conditions using manual therapy techniques, dry needling and acupuncture, functional movement analysis and corrective exercises.
 She is also qualified in Clinical Pilates methods through Dance Medicine Australia and has extensive experience in running Mat and Equipment classes.